frabjous/knap/README.md

 \ }
 ```

 For SyncTeX reverse jumps, one cannot set it up to call a headless instance of neovim directly, as it outputs its arguments to its synctex-command in an incompatible way.
 One must make use of a helper script.
 One is provided by the plugin in the form of a luajit script called `synctex-inverse.lua` in the `llpp` subdirectory of the git repository.
 (It is assumed as a neovim user you have a luajit executable installed.)
-You should either copy this into a folder in your [`$PATH`](https://astrobiomike.github.io/unix/modifying_your_path), or add the llpp folder of the plugin repo to your `$PATH`, or call it using its full path.
+You should either copy this into a directory in your [`$PATH`](https://astrobiomike.github.io/unix/modifying_your_path), or add the llpp directory of the plugin repo to your `$PATH`, or call it using its full path.
 You can make it executable with `chmod a+x synctex-inverse.lua` if need be.

 Set this lua script as your synctex-command in your `llpp.conf` file (typically at `~/.config/llpp.conf`), under "`<defaults`".
 If it is in your `$PATH` and executable you can simply do: